 To avoid this, it’s important to ensure plenty of ventilation to let the curtain air dry completely between showers.

-To prevent the continued build up of soap and shampoo, you’ll need to wash the shower curtain every few months and hang out to dry.
+To prevent the continued build up of soap and shampoo, you’ll need to wash the shower curtain every few months and hang it out to dry.